 KTH has developed and validated the Effective Heat Source (EHS) and Effective Momentum Source (EMS) models providing computational efficiency and sufficient accuracy in the modelling of pool stratification effects.
-The previous work at VTT studied and summarized the prerequisites of the Apros lumped parameter containment model and thermalhydralic model for simulating stratification phenomena of suppression pool.
-Also the possibility to implement the EHS/EMS model in Apros was considered.
-The summary of the work was that the EHS/EMS model is not directly applicable in Apros LP modelling, but could be maybe utilized in the stratification calculation when using the Apros thermalhydralic model.
-However, the concern was that the Apros thermalhydralic model applies 1D flow solution, whereas the EHS/EMS model is delevoped to be coupled with 2D or 3D flow solver.
+The previous work at VTT concluded that the EHS/EMS model is not directly applicable in Apros LP modelling, but could be maybe utilized in the stratification calculation when using the Apros thermalhydraulic model.
+However, the concern was that the Apros thermalhydralic model applies 1-D flow solution, whereas the EHS/EMS model is delevoped to be coupled with 2-D/3-D CFD flow solver.
+Therefore, a pseudo 2-D nodalisation was developed at VTT for Apros, and the stratification modelling capability of Apros TH model was studied by calculating the PPOOLEX experiment SPA-T3.
+The simulation results showed that the pool stratification phase was well predicted, but the pool mixing phase(s) could not be predicted reasonably.
+To make more extensive conclusions, it was seen necessary to calculate some other experiment using a more accurate model/nodalisation.